Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 Re: Intel needs there cheap labor to crush AMD (Score:2)

+Intel needs AMD to prevent it being hit by anti trust legislation.
+A minnow competitor is enough to keep that at bay.

-This should lead to Fines for Intel (Score:3, Insightful)
+This should lead to Fines for Intel (Score:2, Insightful)

 Re: (Score:3, Interesting)